2004–05 FA Cup: Second round proper

 Ties were played over the weekend of 4 December 2004.
+The round featured four clubs from Step 7: Bath City and Histon from the Southern League Premier Division, and Slough Town and Yeading from the Isthmian League Premier Division.

 Third round proper

-This round marks the first time Championship and Premier League (top-flight) teams play.
+This round marked the point at which Championship and Premier League (top-flight) teams entered the competition.
 Matches were played on the weekend of Saturday, 8 January 2005.

 One of the surprise results of this round came at Old Trafford where holders Manchester United were held to a 0-0 home draw against Conference National side Exeter City, although United won the replay 2-0.
+Neighbours Manchester City suffered a humiliating defeat at the hands of League One strugglers Oldham Athletic, who beat them 1-0 at Boundary Park.

-United's neighbours City suffered humiliation at the hands of League One strugglers Oldham Athletic, who defeated them 1-0 at Boundary Park.
+Yeading was again the lowest-ranked team in the draw, but their successful run was ended with a 2-0 loss at Loftus Road to Premier League side Newcastle United in front of more than 10,000 spectators.